MicrosoftDocs/azure-ai-docs/articles/search/search-get-started-rbac.md

 ## Step 2: Configure Azure AI Search for Microsoft Entra ID authentication

-1. Sign in to the Azure portal and navigate to your Azure AI Search service.
+1. Sign in to the [Azure portal](https://portal.azure.com) and navigate to your Azure AI Search service.

 1. Enable role-based access control (RBAC):

    1. Go to **Settings** > **Keys**.

-   1. Choose **Role-based control** or **Both** if you need time to transition clients to role-based access control1.
+   1. Choose **Role-based control** or **Both** if you need time to transition clients to role-based access control.

+      If you choose **Role-based control**, make sure that you assign yourself all roles named in the next instruction or you won't be able to complete tasks in the portal or through a  local client.

 1. Assign roles in the Azure portal: